NDSU Student Wins National Award for Best Social Science Research

-An international studies and political science student at North Dakota State University, Fargo, was awarded first place by the Western Social Science Association for her undergraduate research paper.
-Sarah Mayo presented her research paper at the association’s 54th Annual Conference in Houston, April 11-14.
-At the conference, Mayo received her award, which includes a plaque and a $500 cash prize.
+April 12, 2012 – Fargo, N.D. – An international studies and political science student at North Dakota State University, Fargo, is being awarded first place by the Western Social Science Association (WSSA) for her undergraduate research paper.
+Sarah Mayo is presenting her research paper at the WSSA 54th Annual Conference in Houston, Texas, April 11–14.
+At the conference, Mayo will receive her award, which includes a plaque and a $500 cash prize.

 Mayo has studied Arabic at NDSU for three years.
 In 2009, she received a Critical Language Scholarship awarded by the U.S. State Department to study Arabic for a summer in Alexandria, Egypt.
 She stayed in Egypt for a year working as a teacher at an English-immersion primary school.
 She is the daughter of Bret and Dawn Mayo of Fargo.

-Mayo’s adviser on the award-winning research paper, Tom Ambrosio, associate professor in criminal justice and political science at NDSU, said her paper was written as the capstone requirement for her International Studies major.
-“Sarah’s exploration of the original-language meanings of the terms and the contrast to the current usage was insightful and provided a systematic examination of a topic that everyone knows about (the use of Arabic words in American media), but had not really examined,” Ambrosio said.
+Mayo’s advisor on the award-winning research paper, Dr. Tom Ambrosio, associate professor in criminal justice and political science at NDSU, said her paper was written as the capstone requirement for her International Studies major.
+“Sarah’s exploration of the original-language meanings of the terms and the contrast to the current usage was insightful and provided a systematic examination of a topic that everyone knows about (the use of Arabic words in American media), but had not really examined,” said Ambrosio.
 “Moreover, her time spent in Egypt gave her an appreciation of the use and misuse of language when certain words are taken into another context.”

-Mayo is currently working on another research project on the topic of framing effects in cross-language communication, co-written with Kjersten Nelson, assistant professor of political science at NDSU.
+Mayo is currently working on another research project on the topic of Framing Effects in Cross-Language Communication, co-authored with Dr. Kjersten Nelson, assistant professor of political science at NDSU.